 - Running water and hot water must be reasonably provided

-Under Colorado Lease Laws, a tenant must inform his landlord in written form about hazardous conditions of gas appliances or equipment in the rental unit.
+Under landlord tenant laws in Colorado, a tenant must inform his landlord in written form about hazardous conditions of gas appliances or equipment in the rental unit.
 The landlord then is tasked to provide repairs within 72 business hours.

-Otherwise, if the repair isn’t performed within that given period, a tenant can legally move out.
+Otherwise, if the repair isn’t performed within that given period, a tenant can legally move out and stop paying rent.
 The lease is considered void under these circumstances.

-When a Tenant Experiences Invasion of Privacy from a Colorado Landlord
+When a Tenant Experiences Invasion of Privacy from a Landlord

-Colorado Law does not have any specific notice period to follow in terms of landlord entry.
-However, as a landlord, you must still provide notice to respect the tenant’s privacy.
+Colorado landlord tenant laws do not have any specific notice period to follow in terms of landlord entry.
+However, as a landlord, you must still provide notice to respect the tenant’s legal right privacy in the unit they rent.
 Lockouts are also illegal in Colorado, and landlords cannot change the locks without proper notice.
 Otherwise, you risk facing a lawsuit for violating Colorado tenant laws .